bloomreach/xm-configuration-editor/README.md

 The Configuration Editor project is a tool in the channel manager, as an Open UI Page Tool extension, to edit HST configuration.

-Although the project has the ambition to edit all hst configuration we currently have only support for the "Current Page" feature.
+Although the project has the ambition to edit all hst configuration we currently have only support for the "Current Page (a.k.a Flex Page)" feature.

-The current page feature will allow a CMS user with the appropriate user roles to edit the page model of a landingpage.
+The current page feature will allow a CMS user with the appropriate user roles to edit the page model of a landingpage or XPage.

+**Please note**  this plugin is not yet suited to work in combination with the "Projects" addon yet.

 ## Release Notes